Joshua-McGee/doks/documentation/onboarding.md

 ## Integrate an external calendar

-You can integrate external calendars into Agenda, allowing you to import and sync events and manage these from a single space.
+You can integrate external calendars into Agenda, allowing you to import and sync events while managing them from a single space.

 To integrate an external calendar, log into the Agenda application and select **[!UICONTROL Sources]** from the top navigation, then select **[!UICONTROL Add Calendar sources]** from the left navigation.